rackerlabs/support-how-to/content/rackspace-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

 4. Verify that the monitoring agent is running by opening the Task Manager, clicking the **Services** tab and locating the **Rackspace Monitoring** agent service.
-5. Ensure that you have firewall rules that allow IPv6 communication or if you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.
+5. Make sure that you have firewall rules that allow IPv6 communication.
+    If you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.

 ### Check for duplicate entities